ThePorgs/Exegol-docs/source/exegol-wrapper/start.rst

    # Create a container app with custom volume
    exegol start app full -V "/var/app/:/app/"

-   # Get a tmux shell
+   # Get a shell based on tmux
    exegol start --shell tmux

    # Use a Proxmark